exercism/cpp/exercises/concept/lasagna/.docs/introduction.md

 ## Basics

-To set off the C++ journey we are starting with variables, function calls, and comments.
+To set off the C++ journey, we are starting with variables, function calls, and comments.

 ### Comments